franklinmartin/franklinmartin.dev/src/content/projects/project-2/index.md

 ---
-title: "Project 2"
+title: "This website"
-description: "Description 2."
+description: "The CI/CD of this site."
 date: "Mar 26 2024"
 demoURL: ""
 repoURL: ""